-The 1985 First Special Session also authorized the Commissioner of Finance to order the Commissioner of Revenue to delay the payment of property tax reduction aids and local government aids from November 15 to December 15 if necessary to avoid the State having to borrow for its own cash flow.48 That authority was repealed in 1986.49
+aids from November 15 to December 15 if necessary to avoid the State having to borrow for its own cash flow.56 That authority was repealed in 1986.57

 The budget enacted at the 1985 First Special Session did not remain in balance for long.
-By the 1986 regular session, the State faced a \$734 million general fund budget deficit.50 Speaker Jennings led the House to adjourn sine die in mid-March without the concurrence of the Senate and without having balanced the budget.
-A one-day special session in April produced a bill that addressed the tax issues51 and made cuts to K-12 education52 and higher education53 but did not incorporate the cuts to state agencies that were pending in a conference committee, leaving a budget gap of \$109.8 million.54 Governor Perpich closed that gap by reducing allotments to state agencies by \$43.9 million.55 and to the Department of Human Services by \$42.6 million,56 generally in accordance with the Senate position in conference committee.
-In addition, he canceled \$.5 million from appropriations made in prior fiscal years, returned to the general fund \$9.5 million that had
+By the 1986 regular session, the State faced a \$734 million general fund budget deficit.58 Speaker Jennings led the House to adjourn sine die in mid-March without the concurrence of the Senate and without having balanced the budget.
+A one-day special session in April produced a bill that addressed the tax issues59 and made cuts to K-12 education60 and higher education61 but did not incorporate the cuts to state agencies that were pending in a conference committee, leaving a budget gap of \$109.8 million.62 Governor Perpich closed that gap by reducing allotments to state agencies by \$43.9 million.63 and to the Department of Human Services by \$42.6 million,64 generally in accordance with the Senate position in conference committee.
+In addition, he canceled \$.5 million from appropriations made in prior fiscal years, returned to the general fund \$9.5 million that had been transferred to other funds in prior fiscal years, and canceled \$.2 million in appropriations from prior years that had been carried forward into fiscal year 1986, for a total reduction from prior years of \$10.1 million.65